tiborhercz/aws-iam-identity-center-explorer/README.md

 # How to run

 Required parameters:
-- `identityStoreId` - The globally unique identifier for the identity store.
+- `--identityStoreId` - The globally unique identifier for the identity store.
-- `instanceArn` - The ARN of the IAM Identity Center instance under which the operation will be executed.
+- `--instanceArn` - The ARN of the IAM Identity Center instance under which the operation will be executed.
-- `region` - The AWS region.
+- `--region` - The AWS region.

 Groups data structure
 ```shell